 Make sure you cover a lot of grounds and write quality pieces; do not repeat yourself too much and let your creative side express itself!

 10. Share On Social Medias

-Posting your links on social medias does not hold anywhere near the same value as regular backlinks do, and it’s normal.
+Posting your links on social media does not hold anywhere near the same value as regular backlinks do, and it’s normal.
 They still offer twofold benefits.
 Firstly, a lot of people can see your content and discover your website, hence increasing the chances of them sharing it on their website.
-Secondly, search engine do like to see meta activity surrounding a piece of content, it means that it is not on a dead website that nobody cares about.
-Social medias are not going to place you first on search engine but they will send positive signals to crawlers.
+Secondly, the search engine does like to see meta activity surrounding a piece of content, it means that it is not on a dead website that nobody cares about.
+Social media are not going to place you first on the search engine but they will send positive signals to crawlers.

 Obviously, the preferred social channels are those that offer the ability for users to post links, and by order of preference I would say: